samuelroland/CloudSys-labs/lab3/chatbotLab3.md

 ![primary key](./images/azure-cosmos-db-primary-key.png)

-TODO: should we move the hardcoded values as program args ???

 ![cosmos-db-success.png](images/cosmos-db-success.png)

 ## Vectorizing the PDF Files
 We want to download the files in S3 again, ask Google Vertex AI to generate embeddings and store them in a container in a database in Cosmos DB.